Skip to content

 2. Find the App with the wrong Bundle ID and click on it

-3. On left hand side, click on App Information (under General)
+3. On the left-hand side, click on App Information (under General)

 • Confirm the Bundle ID listed does not include your TEAMID